CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/04AzureFunction.md

      ![](images/L04/DeployNew1.png)

-11. Wait for the function app to be deployed the navigate to Azure Portal using the below URL.
+11. Wait for the function app to be deployed then navigate to Azure Portal using the below URL.

     ```
     https://portal.azure.com/